-We typically provide a one-year warranty (with the exception of European consumer products which typically have a two-year warranty period and our government and industrial spares which typically have a warranty period of less than one year) against defects in materials and workmanship and will either repair the goods, provide replacement products at no charge to the customer or refund amounts to the customer for defective products.
+We typically provide a one-year warranty (with the exception of European consumer products which typically have a two-year warranty period and our defense and security spares which typically have a warranty period of less than one year) against defects in materials and workmanship and will either repair the goods, provide replacement products at no charge to the customer or refund amounts to the customer for defective products.
 We record estimated warranty costs, based on historical experience by product, at the time we recognize product revenue.
-As the complexity of our products increases, we could experience higher warranty claims relative to sales than we have previously experienced, and we may need to increase these estimated warranty reserves.
+Actual results could differ from these estimates, which could cause increases or decreases to our warranty reserves in future periods.